+91-8999-11-8999 (9 AM - 9 PM)

 This one goes without saying.
 There are three main ingredients in a person's diet.
 Protein, carbohydrates, and fats.
 For every person, there is a different requirement of calories depending on their BMI and the activities they undertake.

-Find out the daily calorie requirement for yourself and split according to these three nutrients.
-Popular notions suggest dividing proteins, carbohydrates, and fats in a 40-40-20 ratio, however this will also depend on your specific nutrients.
+Find out the daily calorie requirement for yourself and split it according to these three nutrients.
+Popular notions suggest dividing proteins, carbohydrates, and fats in a 40-40-20 ratio, however, this will also depend on your specific nutrients.
 It is best to connect with a nutritionist or a dietician to fix your diet plan.

 5. Avoid Processed Food